ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 2: Authentication failures metric metadata" caption-side="top"}

+Ideally zero.
+A non-zero value on this indicates client(s) are attempting to connect using invalid credentials.
+Ensure all clients are using valid credentials.

 ### Consume message conversion time
 {: #ibm_eventstreams_instance_consume_conversions_time_quantile}